 Hewitt, Abram Stevens (b.
 July 31, 1822, Haverstraw, N.Y. - d.
 Jan.
-18, 1903, Ringwood, N.J.), U.S. politician.
+18, 1903, Ringwood, N.J.), U.S. politician; son-in-law of Peter Cooper.
 In 1871 he joined with Edward Cooper and Samuel J. Tilden in a campaign to oust the Tweed Ring from controlling both the Tammany Hall Democratic organization and the municipal government of New York City.
 In 1874 he won a seat in the U.S. House of Representatives, where he remained (with the exception of the 1879-81 term) until 1886.
 He was chairman of the Democratic National Committee in the Samuel J. Tilden-Rutherford B. Hayes presidential campaign of 1876, and he played a prominent role in the crisis resulting from the disputed outcome of the election.
 The three-way race in 1886 for mayor of New York City pitted Hewitt, the Democratic candidate, against Henry George of the United Labor ticket and Theodore Roosevelt on the Republican ballot.
 Hewitt's victory was a personal triumph, and he proceeded to rupture relations with Tammany Hall by administering a comprehensive reform program.
 After one two-year term, he retired from politics.

 Hewson, John (Robert) (b.
 Oct.
 28, 1946, Sydney, N.S.W.), Australian politician.
 He was elected to the House of Representatives as the Liberal MP for Wentworth in 1987, and soon became the party's economic spokesman.
 After the reelection of Bob Hawke's Labor government, Hewson succeeded Andrew Peacock as Liberal Party leader in April 1990, despite his relative lack of political experience.
 His strategy of providing an alternative to the usual pattern in Australian politics and avoiding to grandstand in parliament or resort to personal abuse and vilification was approved by public opinion.
 Although he was a liberal on social issues, in economics he was a convinced Thatcherite, and he put forward a radical programme of tax cuts, deregulation, and labour market reform to reduce the power of trade unions.
 He deflated Labor Party attempts to discredit him for his flashy lifestyle, including his ownership of a Ferrari, by observing that his family background gave him more in common with the average Australian than many in the Labor cabinet.
 By the end of his first year as party leader, Hewson had overtaken Prime Minister Hawke in the public opinion polls and clearly rattled the government with his quiet and reasoned attack on its economic policies.
 However, the new Labor prime minister Paul Keating, who succeeded Hawke in 1991, ran a successful scare campaign against Hewson's proposed goods and services tax (GST) and came from behind to win reelection in 1993.
 Hewson stayed on as Liberal leader, but in 1994 was deposed and succeeded by Alexander Downer.
 He then resigned from parliament.
 After 1996 he became a frequent critic of John Howard's Liberal government.